TJ Friedl Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- In his last time out on Thursday, the right-hander tossed 3 1/3 innings against the Chicago White Sox, giving up seven earned runs while surrendering nine hits.
+- In his most recent time out on Thursday against the St. Louis Cardinals, the lefty went six innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.